Apanatshka/Apanatshka.github.io/index.md

 layout: about
 ---

 I am a PhD student in the [Programming Languages Research Group](http://pl.ewi.tudelft.nl/) at Delft University of Technology.
 I have various research interests around language design and compiler technology.
 I've worked on declarative specification of data-flow analysis, practical incremental compilation for existing languages, and gradual types.
 I've designed FlowSpec, a domain-specific language for the specification of data-flow analysis.
 For incremental compilation I've taken apart the compiler of the Stratego term transformation language, and reassembled it as an incremental compiler.
-I'm currently working on introducing a gradual type system to Stratego.
+I'm currently working on a gradual type system for Stratego.
 FlowSpec and Stratego are part of the [Spoofax Language Workbench](http://spoofax.org).
-I am supervised by [Eelco Visser](http://eelcovisser.org).
+I was formerly supervised by [Eelco Visser](http://eelcovisser.org), we miss him dearly.

 # Publications